BOARD OF DIRECTORS

 Having an option of self-sustaining, self-sufficiency which fosters dignity while caring for the land and growing some food on that land is a vision I hold for our community, and the world.

 I have raised three children, had a 38 year career in special education, been a life long gardener, for the past four years I’ve been developing an Aquaponics garden, which I believe will be the future method of food security for local organic produce and protein in America.
+Since retiring from Grass Valley School District in 2006 I have been an avid portrait photographer.

 All living entities require Roots in order to grow and thrive.
 Mine were planted and nourished on Belvedere Street, one block from Haight Street, central to the later famed Height-Ashbury District of San Francisco.
 It was a great place to grow up in a family where taking care of each other was a way of life.
 I left and returned there a number of times.